 Sitting on an Electric Device

 Many everyday electronics give off heat that can be used to quick-dry your marijuana.
-Top of the fridge, a TV monitor, a cable box, or the top of your computer tower may do the trick.
+The top of the fridge, a TV monitor, a cable box, or the top of your computer tower may do the trick.
 Just make sure it’s not too hot!

 Bulb & Foil Method

 This could get dangerous if not watched with the closest eye, but if you want a quick solution, wrap your moist buds in some tin foil and place the foil on a light bulb, making sure to stir the bud every 30 seconds.
 This should dry your buds in anywhere from 1-3 minutes.